 Research results

-143 patients were included.
+A total of 143 patients were included.
 The incidence of post-EVT GIB and other post-EVT complications was 4.90% and 46.85%, respectively.
-In either overall or subgroup analyses, postoperative use of PPIs did not significantly decrease the risk of post-EVT GIB or other post-EVT complications.
+In either overall or subgroup analyses, postoperative use of PPIs did not significantly reduce the risk of post-EVT GIB or other post-EVT complications.

 Research conclusions